 Applying a gradient to a layer (pp. 90-91)

 - Select the HAWAII layer in the Layers panel to make it active

 - Right-click the thumbnail in the HAWAII layer and choose Select Pixels.
 Make sure to right-click the thumbnail as opposed to the layer name for example.

 Everything on the HAWAII layer (the white lettering) is selected.
 You'll now apply a gradient

-- In the Tools panel, select the Gradient Tool (sixth down in the second column).
+- In the Tools panel, select the Gradient Tool (seventh down in the first column).

 - Click the Foreground Color swatch in the Tools panel, select a bright shade of orange in the Color Picker and click OK.
 The Background color should still be white

 - In the options bar, make sure that Linear Gradient is selected.